Antitrust Reform in the USA: Five New Laws

 The Growing Need for Hard Law Reform

-Existing laws have proven insufficient in limiting Big Tech's anti-competitive practices.
+Existing laws have proven insufficient in curbing Big Tech's anticompetitive practices.
 This ineffectiveness is evident from the long series of unsuccessful investigations conducted in recent years, not only in the United States but also globally.
-Hard law reform therefore appears not only necessary but urgent, especially in an era in which these companies face accusations on multiple fronts, from privacy violations to digital security issues.
+Hard law reform therefore appears not only necessary but urgent, especially at a time when these companies face accusations on multiple fronts, from privacy violations to digital security concerns.

 Future Scenarios and Legislative Obstacles

-While some bills appear to have a broad base of support, such as those addressing data portability and strengthening antitrust agencies, others may face significant resistance.
-The main concern is that the new regulations could unintentionally harm small and medium-sized businesses.
-However, the urgency for action is palpable.
-As Republican Rep. Ken Buck pointed out, “doing nothing is not an option.”
+While some bills appear to have broad support, such as those addressing data portability and strengthening antitrust agencies, others could face significant resistance.
+The primary concern is that new regulations could unintentionally harm small and medium-sized businesses.
+However, the urgency to act is palpable.
+As Republican Representative Ken Buck emphasized, "doing nothing is not an option."

 Conclusion

-Antitrust reform in the United States represents a significant step towards a more just and competitive digital ecosystem.
-The complexity and severity of the issue, however, require a thorough evaluation of the potential effects, benefits and associated risks.
+Antitrust reform in the United States represents a significant step toward a more fair and competitive digital ecosystem.
+The complexity and gravity of the issue, however, require a thorough assessment of the potential impacts, benefits, and associated risks.
 The key to success will lie in Congress's ability to balance the need to limit the power of Big Tech without hindering innovation and economic growth.